Pattern Library

 Designers and developers were already sold on the idea but we needed buy-in from senior management so the system would be maintained long term.
 In the past, there had been a basic style guide but this had become outdated.

-The project began with research into design systems, I delegated specific topics to people to research such as tools, processes and key benefits to the business.
-The team decided it would be best to start to build a pattern library for designers to use and this could then evolve into a full design system with coded components.
+The project began with research into design systems.
+The insight indicated would be best to start to build a pattern library for designers to use and this could then evolve into a full design system with coded components.

 International Remote Workshop